kirkpsmith/voltammetry.py/README.md

 - focus on Altair plotting and notebooks only, no GUI/app
 - repackage core of `voltcycle` into `impedance.py` structure
 - establish which voltammetry methods are fundamental across applications, add to those already implemented with `voltcycle` and tidy up
-- establish which voltammetry methods are ripe for automation (like hydrogen absorption calcs)
+- establish which voltammetry methods are ripe for automation (like hydrogen absorption calculation)
 - high-touch user input mode for complex coupled rxns vs. automatic mode for high-throughput analysis of well-understood systems